 Climate has effect on H1N1 infection percentage.
-More cases were seen in the fall than in the summer season in KSA in previous study.20 due to patients of only KSA residents (100%), vaccination status and seasonal variation.20 The distribution of cases by age were predominantly young (75 % <14 years), that are almost similar to the distribution of cases observed worldwide and in Saudi Arabia.^{10,15,20}
+More cases were seen in the fall than in the summer season in KSA in previous study.

+In our study the number of H1N1 positive patients are less than previous years.
+This can be due to patients of only KSA residents (100%), vaccination status and seasonal variation.
+The distribution of cases by age were predominantly young (75 % <14 years), that are almost similar to the distribution of cases observed worldwide and in Saudi Arabia.